Mint Alternative? 6 Best Budgeting Apps of 2025

 • Best tool to evaluate investment accounts: Empower

-• Best apps for stopping spending: PocketGuard, Wally and GoodBudget
+• Best apps for stopping spending: PocketGuard and GoodBudget

 I downloaded dozens of the best budgeting apps and narrowed down the best out of the bunch.